corsairmarks/deassimilate_machines/mod/README.md

 * Effect `assimilation_effect` - main assimilation logic (called by `action.65`), altered so that deassimilated machines are not converted into the synthetic species for fully synthetic empires, also code de-duped
 * Event `action.64` - assimilation setup event, altered to allow machine deassimilation
-* Event `action.65` - main assimilation event, altered to use less duplicate code and pass two variables to its effect calls - the current number of assimiliated Pops and the total number allowed for the year
+* Event `action.65` - main assimilation event, altered to use less duplicate code and pass two variables to its effect calls - the current number of assimilated Pops and the total number allowed for the year
 * Event `utopia.2551` - Synthetic Evolution, altered to not change synthetic leaders of other species into the empire's main species (cyborgs are still fair game, however)
 * Citizenship `citizenship_assimilation` - assimilation citizenship, altered to allow machines to have this citizenship type (instead of only purge)
 * Living Standard `living_standard_deassimilation` - deassimilation living standard, altered to be selectable for machines in regular empires that have researched Positronic AI, added alternate description for machine deassimilation versus hive deassimilation